-Cafes in The New Forest
+Cafes in the New Forest

 Watch the world go by in one of our cosy cafes.
-You’ll find a selection of cafes in some of our larger towns and villages including Lymington, New Milton and Lyndhurst.
+You’ll find a wonderful selection of cafes in some of our larger towns and villages including Lymington, New Milton and Lyndhurst.

 Enjoy a tasty breakfast, lunch or snack at the Farmyard Cafe after you've met the wonderful animals at Hockey's Farm.
-They offer an amazing selection of local drinks and use local produce in most of their food too.
+They offer an amazing selection of local drinks and use local produce in lots of their food too.
 Sit cosy inside, or if it's nice outside then enjoy the sun in their woodland seating, where you can sit and watch the birds that they have at Hockey's.

-Stop off for a drink or some food at one of the seaside cafés such as The Café at Calshot, the Beachcomber Café at Barton on Sea,The Needles Eye Café at Milford-on-Sea or the Boathouse Café in Lymington.
+Stop off for a drink or some food at one of the seaside cafés such as The Café at Calshot, the Beachcomber Café at Barton on Sea, The Needles Eye Café at Milford-on-Sea or the Boathouse Café in Lymington.
 Many of these cafes offer a takeaway service so you can enjoy a tempting treat or perhaps an ice cream as you stroll around our coastline.

 There are many independent cafes to be found around the New Forest however if you fancy going to a familiar haunt then Lymington and Ringwood offer some of the chain coffee shops including Costa, Café Nero and Boston Tea Party.